 A Christian All About Me doesn’t actually exist.
 But if it did, what would be the value of such a book?

-It wouldn’t be in any of the specific answers – a young person tackling these questions for the first time is probably going to give some superficial and maybe even some silly answers.
+It wouldn’t be in any of the specific answers – a young person tackling these questions for the first time might give some superficial and maybe even some silly answers.
 When we are young we are only beginning to grow in wisdom and haven’t got much of it yet.

 By tackling big questions early we’re putting down an anchor – one that might still be pulled up and placed elsewhere, but which still provides us some stability now, so that we aren’t swayed every which way.
 Our thinking on many of these important issues will change as we study Scripture further, but if we’ve taken the time to think through our initial answers, and even written them down, we’ll be forced to evaluate our new thinking against our old.
 Then if a change is made we’ll have to provide good, solid, biblical reasons to rebut our earlier self.